 And people basically come on in.

-Well, don't come right.
+Oh, don't come right.

-Don't come now, but come, and they're all coming.
+Don't come now, but come.

-And for all the talk about the need for masks, mandates and social distancing and everything from Joe Biden, the guy that lectures us on masks, leaves the podium without a mask to shake hands with other people.
+And for all the talk about the need for mask mandates and social distancing and everything from Joe Biden, the guy that lectures us on masks, leaves the podium without a mask to shake hands with other people.

 It's never been this bad.

-And but it is for many others, and I understand I mean those were shocking allegations.
+And I understand, I mean, those were shocking allegations.

 I don't know who to believe.